REPL Commands

 CommandDescription

-/tokensShow detailed token usage: context window fill level, session totals, and estimated cost
+/tokensShow detailed token usage: context window fill level, per-category breakdown, session totals, and estimated cost

 /costShow estimated session cost